fcstats/Food-Club/README.txt

 Description of files:

+You will need to have R installed to load these files.

 food_data_round.RData contains an R object "pdat" which contains information for outcomes from Food Club betting.

 pdat is a list, and each member of the list is a data-frame containing information for a single round of Food Club.

 pdat[[2962]] contains information from round 6568 (April 30th 2017).

-The data.frames should be self-explanatory, but PM me if you need clarifications.
+If you can see the  should be self-explanatory, but PM me if you need clarifications.

-Thanks.
+Thanks,
 FC_STATS